-- (A) 15 points will be awarded to applications that: - have an enforceable commitment for all construction financing as evidenced by executed commitments and payment of commitment fees; - (ii) provide evidence, as verified by the appropriate officials, of site plan approval and that all necessary environmental clearance (CEQA and NEPA) as either finally approved or unnecessary; - (iii) have all necessary public approvals except building permits; - (iv) provide evidence that the exact legal parcel on which the project is or will be located currently exists without the need for any further government approvals; - (v) have design review approval; - (vi) have all deferred-payment financing, grants and subsidies committed, in accordance with TCAC requirements and with the same exceptions as allowed by TCAC; and - (vii) do not require a future allocation of 9% tax credits for project feasibility. - (B) 10 points will be awarded to applications that: - (i) have an enforceable commitment for all construction financing (not including taxexempt bonds and 4% tax credits); - (ii) have all deferred-payment financing, grants and subsidies committed, in accordance with TCAC requirements and with the same exceptions as allowed by TCAC;
+- (A) 15 points will be awarded to applications that: 2.5 points will be awarded to projects for each of the following circumstances as documented in the application.
+Any application demonstrating that a particular category is not applicable to project readiness for the subject project shall be awarded points in that category. - (i) have an enforceable commitments for all construction financing not including tax exempt bonds, 4 percent tax credits, and funding to be provided by another department program. as evidenced by executed commitments and payment of commitment fees; The other department funds must be confirmed as available concurrent with program funding; - (ii) provide evidence, as verified by the appropriate officials, of site plan approval and that all necessary environmental clearance (CEQA and NEPA) as either finally approved or unnecessary; and completion of Phase I Environmental Site Assessment; - (iii) have all necessary and discretionary public land use approvals except building permits and other ministerial approvals; - (iv) provide evidence that the exact legal parcel on which the project is or will be located currently exists without the need for any further government approvals; - (v) either: - (a) sponsor has fee title ownership to the site or a long term leasehold securing the site meeting the criteria for program site control; or. - (b) sponsor can demonstrate that the working drawings are at least 50 percent complete, as certified by the project architect;

-- (iii) do not require a future allocation of 9% tax credits for project feasibility; and - (iv) have received any required local site plan or environmental approvals, and not require a future zoning change. - (C) All other applications will be awarded 0 points.
+- (vi) have design review approval to the extent such approval is required; - (vi) (vii) have all deferred-payment financing, grants and subsidies committed, in accordance with TCAC requirements and with the same exceptions as allowed by TCAC; and. - (vii) do not require a future allocation of 9 percent tax credits for project feasibility. - (B) 10 points will be awarded to applications that: - (i) have an enforceable commitment for all construction financing (not including taxexempt bonds and 4 percent-tax credits); - (ii) have all deferred-payment financing, grants and subsidies committed, in accordance with TCAC requirements and with the same exceptions as allowed by TCAC; - (iii) do not require a future allocation of 9 percent tax credits for project feasibility; and - (iv) have received any required local site plan or environmental approvals, and not require a future zoning change. - (C) All other applications will be awarded 0 points.